DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/pay-and-benefits/what-pension-does-a-teacher-get.md

 ---
-title: "About the teachers' pension scheme"
+title: "Teachers' pension scheme"
-heading: "About the teachers' pension scheme"
+heading: "Teachers' pension scheme"
 subcategory: Pay and benefits
 description: |-
   The teachers' pension is one of the most generous in the country.
 Learn more about the benefits of the teachers' pension scheme.